 4. Free Wifi is widely available in Okinawa

-You can get free wifi access in many places in Okinawa, from malls to restaurants.
+You can get free wifi access in many places in Okinawa, from malls (e.g. Aeon and Don Quijote) to restaurants.
 We were able to access Be.Okinawa network even in northern Okinawa.
-You can register for the network using either facebook, gmail or email.
-Please make sure that you have your facebook password readily available because Be.Okinawa doesn’t auto-detect your facebook app login.

-Be.Okinawa network connection can be spotty at times requiring repeated manual re-connection.
+However, Be.Okinawa network connection can be spotty requiring repeated manual re-connection.
 There were also occasions when the internet doesn’t work even when connected.
 So don’t depend your life on it.

 5. Get discount coupons from Naha Airport